jgoalby/jgoalby.github.io/docs/symphony.md

 ./scripts/symphony.sh
 ```

-The launcher uses `~/symphony/elixir`, including the local runtime changes on
+The launcher uses `~/github/symphony/elixir`, including the local runtime changes on
-branch `tanks-git-write-access`.
+branch `main` in the private `jgoalby/symphony` repository.
 That branch supplies scoped Git writes and
 reasoning-effort labels for both repositories.
 Preserve it when updating Symphony.

-The existing Linear key is read from `~/symphony/elixir/.env.tanks`, the host-only
+The existing Linear key is read from `~/github/symphony/elixir/.env.tanks`, the host-only
 file created during Tanks setup.
 No second key is needed for these projects in
 the same Linear team.
 LINEAR_API_KEY overrides the file; SYMPHONY_ENV_FILE can
 select another file.
 Never save the key in this public website repository.